-Olarn2000, starts of on the Uke playing the Happy Birthday chords, giving us both Song chords and lyrics which is quite a pleasing sound.
+Olarn2000, starts off on the Uke playing the Happy Birthday chords, giving us both, song chords and lyrics which is quite a pleasing sound.
 Bear in mind that this lad comes from Bangkok in Thailand, (Originally from Phuket in Thailand) and uses his native tongue in the video.
 Sorry, but I am unable to translate what he tells us, but basically the dialogue is simply about teaching us the Happy Birthday ukulele chords.

 As a side note, the lad’s background is playing the guitar, so for anyone interested in also learning the Happy Birthday guitar chords or the Happy Birthday piano chords for that matter, click the respective links.

 He goes on to strum out the tune using 4 beats to the bar.
 In an easy to follow method, he then again strums the chords, this time singing the words which has a caption showing which chord he is playing during each chord change.